Rachel A. Gordon, PhD

 - Soc 245: Marriage and the Family

-Rachel A. Gordon is a Professor of Sociology and Faculty Fellow of the Honors College at the University of Illinois at Chicago and a faculty member of the Institute of Government and Public Affairs (IGPA) at the University of Illinois.
+Rachel A. Gordon is a Professor and Director of Research Training in the Department of Sociology, Faculty Fellow and Associate Director for the Social Sciences at the Institute for Health Research and Policy, Senior Scholar and Chair of the System-Wide Working Group on Education and Learning at the Institute of Government and Public Affairs, affiliate faculty in Community & Prevention Research (Department of Psychology, LAS) and in the Department of Educational Psychology (College of Education), and faculty fellow at the Honors College at the University of Illinois at Chicago.
 She has a B.S. in psychology from Pennsylvania State University and an MPP and PhD in public policy from the University of Chicago.
 She received pre-doctoral training in demography and post-doctoral training in work-family research at the NORC Research Centers as well as through the Workshop on Cluster-Randomized Trials in Education at Northwestern University.

 Gordon regularly engages with audiences beyond academia in order to both increase the relevance of her research for public decision-making and to share the results of her own and her colleagues' research with policymakers, practitioners, journalists and the public.
-For instance, since 2006, she has directed the Illinois Family Impact Seminars which provide evidence-based information to Illinois policymakers, practitioners, and the public on pressing family-policy issues that are currently facing the state.
+For instance, from 2006 to 2015, she directed the Illinois Family Impact Seminars which provided evidence-based information to Illinois policymakers, practitioners, and the public on pressing family-policy issues facing the state.
+Dr. Gordon was also the founding director of NEW Leadership Illinois from 2006 to 2007, a collaboration with the Illinois Conference of Women Legislators (COWL) to support college juniors and seniors to consider careers in public service.

-Gordon has received wide range of funding for her research and engagement activities, including research grants from the U.S. Department of Education (Institute of Education Sciences), National Institute of Child Health and Human Development, National Science Foundation, U.S. Department of Agriculture (Research and Innovation Development Grants in Economics [RIDGE] in the Economic Research Service), U.S. Department of Health and Human Services (Assistant Secretary for Planning and Evaluation), and the U.S. Department of Labor (evaluation contract through Jobs for Youth/Chicago) as well as engagement-related grants from the Foundation for Child Development, MacArthur Foundation, and the William T. Grant Foundation.
+Gordon has received a wide range of funding for her research and engagement activities, including research grants from the U.S. Department of Education (Institute of Education Sciences), National Institute of Child Health and Human Development, National Science Foundation, U.S. Department of Agriculture (Research and Innovation Development Grants in Economics [RIDGE] in the Economic Research Service), U.S. Department of Health and Human Services (Assistant Secretary for Planning and Evaluation; Administration for Children and Families), and the U.S. Department of Labor (evaluation contract through Jobs for Youth/Chicago) as well as engagement-related grants from the Foundation for Child Development, MacArthur Foundation, and the William T. Grant Foundation.